-For purposes of the employment agreements, "good reason" generally means, subject to an opportunity for notice and cure, (i) a reduction in the executive's annual base salary, (ii) a material decrease in the executive's duties, authority or areas of responsibility as are commensurate with executive's title or position with the company, (iii) the relocation of the executive's primary office to a location more than twenty-five (25) miles from the Executive's primary office as of the date of the employment agreement, or (iv) the company's material breach of a material provision of the employment agreement.
+For purposes of the employment agreements, "good reason" generally means, subject to an opportunity for notice and cure, (i) a reduction in the named executive officer's annual base salary or target bonus, (ii) a material decrease in the named executive officer's duties, authority or areas of responsibility as are commensurate with the named executive officer's title or position with the company, (iii) the relocation of the named executive officer's primary office to a location more than twenty-five (25) miles from the named executive officer's primary office as of the date of the employment agreement, or (iv) the company's breach of a material provision of the employment agreement.

-Each of our named executive officers has agreed to refrain from competing with us while employed and for a period of 12 months following his termination of employment if terminated for cause or if the executive resigns for any reason and as a condition to the receipt of severance benefits upon a termination without cause or resignation for good reason.
-Each of our named executive officers has also agreed to refrain from soliciting our employees, consultants, customers, suppliers or vendors, in each case, while employed and for a period of 12 months following his termination of employment for any reason.
+Each of our named executive officers has agreed to refrain from competing with us while employed and for a period of 12 months following the named executive officer's termination of employment if terminated for cause or if the named executive officer resigns for any reason and as a condition to the receipt of severance benefits upon a termination without cause or resignation for good reason.
+Each of our named executive officers has also agreed to refrain from soliciting our employees, consultants, customers, suppliers or vendors, in each case, while employed and for a period of 12 months following the named executive officer's termination of employment for any reason.